Considering flat roof extensions? Here's how to ensure they are sound, stable and fit for purpose

 Green Flat Roofs

-Green roofs are rare on extensions because of their cost and complexity, but incorporating grasses, sedums and mosses can make a delightful feature.
-They require a root barrier to prevent the plants interacting with the waterproofing beneath, and a drainage layer to retain water.
-Along with the need for much stronger decks and special edging to stop the vegetation leaking away, this makes a green roof a great, but expensive option.
+However, along with the need for much stronger decks and special edging to stop the vegetation leaking away, this does makes a green roof a great, but expensive option.

-Walk-on flat roofs
+Walk-on flat roof considerations

 The idea of utilising your flat roof as a walk-on terrace can be very appealing.
 But it’s essential that roofs of this type are designed from the outset specifically for their intended purpose, and not simply modified at a later date as an afterthought.